 One of the ways we talk about that older model of church is “consumer church”.
 It is the church the video described that is one that puts on programs, good teachers, exciting things, big facilities with all sorts of activities, all hoping to get new people to come.
-One of the reasons I got frustrated with that sort of church was because when people talked about “getting new people to come” it really was in the end about getting them to come do the work of church: teaching Sunday School, mowing the lawn, running the youth programs, and in the end giving money so we could pay the bills (churches cost a lot to keep going).
-We weren’t changing lives; we were trying to get new customers the way a store gets new customers to keep in business.
-I finally started saying “Why?
+One of the reasons people get frustrated with that sort of church is because when people talk about “getting new people to come” it is a desire to geth them to come do the work of church: teaching Sunday School, mowing the lawn, running the youth programs, and in the end giving money so bills can be paid (churches cost a lot to keep going).
+Those congregations aren’t changing lives; thye are trying to get new customers the way a store gets new customers to keep in business.
+In the past 10 years or so a lot of people in church leadership have been asking “Why?
+Why are we doing it this way?
+What is truly our purpose and motivation?
 Why get them to come?
 What would they want to come for?”

 People today don’t want to join things.
 There used to be a lot of clubs; the Elks, the Lions, the Rotary Club, Kiwanis, different men’s groups like Masons and such, that all existed mostly to be community groups where people had a good time.
 There were elements of service but most of all they were a place to belong.
 Most of them are, like a lot of churches, full of older people.
 Not many young people are joining them.
 The exceptions are the ones that REALLY make a difference in the world.
 People today want to be part of something where they are SERVING others, not just going to feel good.
 Churches have to make this shift.